-Last month we went to see the incredible Dermot Kennedy at O2 Apollo Manchester.
-Having been to this venue before I had a good idea what the wheelchair accessibility would be like.
+We went to see the incredible Dermot Kennedy at O2 Apollo Manchester.
+Having been to this venue before I had a good idea of what wheelchair accessibility would be like.
 This time was a little different because it was a standing-only show compared to a seated show we attended the last time.
 So with that in mind, I was curious to see what O2 Apollo Manchester disabled access would be like now.

 Booking Accessible & PA/Carer Tickets

 Thankfully, booking accessible tickets were very much the same as before.
 I booked one standard ticket online and then emailed the venue with my request for a free PA/carer ticket.
 The venue replied to let me know that everything was sorted and added us to the access list.

 We were staying at the lovely Staybridge Suites Manchester located a very short distance from the O2 Apollo Manchester.
 It was around a five-minute drive.
 To walk it was seventeen minutes and twenty-five minutes via public transport.

 Having the car made it easy for us and we were able to park on Marshall Street.
 This was literally outside the venue and a two-minute walk to the accessible entrance.
 However, there is a car park charged at £7.00 (cash only).
 It is issued on a first-come, first-served basis.

 There was no one at the accessible entrance when we arrived, but a door steward in the distance spotted us waiting and radioed to his colleague.
 He appeared from around the corner, checked our tickets and waited for the door to be opened from the inside.

 A lovely friendly man appeared from inside the venue and greeted us.
 He quickly brought us inside out of the cold (it was December and freezing) and checked us off the access list.
 We were good to go.
 The steward then explained where we would be sitting, how he’d get us through the crowd and where the accessible toilet was.
 The communication so far was spot on.